top of page

 Dialectical Behavior Therapy (DBT) Skills Training

-Skills training helps individuals learn certain strategies for regulating intense emotions and tolerating distress, thereby building more successful relationships in their lives.
+• Skills training helps individuals learn specific strategies for regulating intense emotions, tolerating distress, and building more successful relationships.
 To learn more about skills training vs. DBT, please read below.

 WHAT IS BPD?